ExposureNotification/website/content/_index.md

 ## Why are the rights necessary?

-Epidemiologists identify <acronym title="Digital Contact Tracing and Alerting">DCTA</acronym> as a tool that can help get people treated earlier, and reopen society.
+Epidemiologists identify {{< dcta >}} as a tool that can help get people treated earlier, and reopen society.
 For digital contact tracing to be effective, it must have high adoption.
 However, large scale centralized digital contact tracing can be used for unwanted surveillance.
 The solution to these problems is requiring that developers build apps on a foundation of privacy-preservation and interoperability.
 The Rights are necessary to achieve this end.

 ## What is contact tracing?

 Contact tracing is an epidemiological process to help model the spread of an epidemic.
 It has been used effectively to eradicate smallpox and in the fight against Ebola.
 It is currently being used as one of the better tools in the fight against COVID-19.

-<acronym title="Digital Contact Tracing and Alerting">DCTA</acronym> takes parts of the epidemiological process and applies it to a consumer facing app.
+{{< dcta >}} takes parts of the epidemiological process and applies it to a consumer facing app.
 Instead of using this process for modeling and other epidemiological uses, the data and processes alert a consumer of a possible infection as early as possible so they can seek healthcare.

 ## What is the objective?

-The Rights should be part of the standard toolkit for developing a <acronym title="Digital Contact Tracing and Alerting">DCTA</acronym> app.
+The Rights should be part of the standard toolkit for developing a {{< dcta >}} app.

 ## Who is the Audience?

-Open source communities, developers and private organizations seem to be leading the charge on creating <acronym title="Digital Contact Tracing and Alerting">DCTA</acronym> apps.
+Open source communities, developers and private organizations seem to be leading the charge on creating {{< dcta >}} apps.

 ## What happens next?